wagtail/wagtail/docs/reference/contrib/frontendcache.rst

 Cloudfront
 ^^^^^^^^^^

-Within Amazon Web Services you will need at least one Cloudfront web distribution.
-If you don't have one, you can do this here: `Cloudfront getting started <https://aws.amazon.com/cloudfront/>`_
+Within Amazon Web Services you will need at least one CloudFront web distribution.
+If you don't have one, you can do this here: `CloudFront getting started <https://aws.amazon.com/cloudfront/>`_

 Add an item into the ``WAGTAILFRONTENDCACHE`` and set the ``BACKEND`` parameter to ``wagtail.contrib.wagtailfrontendcache.backends.CloudfrontBackend``.
-This backend requires one extra parameter, ``DISTRIBUTION_ID`` (your Cloudfront generated distrubition id).
+This backend requires one extra parameter, ``DISTRIBUTION_ID`` (your CloudFront generated distrubition id).

 .. code-block:: python